M&A and Shareholder Arbitrations

 Income approaches such as the DCF method

-The DCF method is the most commonly used valuation method to evaluate international investmentsand is frequently applied in business valuations.
-Income-based valuation approaches, such as the DCF method, have also become increasingly popular for the quantification of damages in international arbitrations over the past years.
+The DCF method is the most commonly used valuation method to evaluate international investments and is frequently applied in business valuations.
+Income-based valuation approaches, such as the DCF method, have also become increasingly popular for the quantification of damages in international arbitrations.

 There are various methods of using DCFs in valuation.
 All DCF methods involve calculating the value of future cash flows at a certain reference date – this is known as ‘present value’.
 Present values are derived by discounting the cash flows to a reference date allowing for a specified discount rate.
 Discount rates used to derive the compensation reflect, especially (1) the time value of money associated with the cash flow of a future period, and (2) the riskiness of the cash flows to be discounted.

 The undisputed advantage of the DCF method is its flexibility not only for shareholder disputes but also for many other valuation settings.
 In cases of privately held companies, exotic structures or debt instruments, it is often the preferred option for quantum experts.
-Despite its inherent subjectivity,the DCF model might be the only reasonable solution for many arbitrations where market-based techniques are inappropriate or not available.
+Despite its inherent subjectivity, the DCF model might be the only reasonable solution for many arbitrations when market-based techniques are inappropriate or not available.

 Cost approaches such as net asset value

-Adjustments to the values derived by certain valuation approaches
+Adjustments to values derived by certain valuation approaches

 When using an income approach it may also be necessary to make adjustments to the valuation to reflect matters that are not captured in either the cash flow forecasts or the discount rate adopted.
 Examples may include adjustments for the marketability of the interest being valued or whether the interest being valued is a controlling or non-controlling interest in the business.